nikigre/CheckUMCNapi/README.md

 * Error -Description of an error

 ## Other errors
-* Error:1 - The variable "emso" was not set correctly.
+* Error:1 - The variable "umcn" was not set correctly.
 * Error:2 - The length of UMCN must be 12 or 13 numbers.